 Data from the demodulator IC is organized in frames of 32 symbols of 8 bits each.
-Of these symbols 24 are audio symbols (one symbol is half an audio sample of 16-bits) and 8 are parity symbols added for error detection and correction purposes.)
-3 --9 in a C2 word all 24 symbols are written back into the RAM unchanged and a C2 flag is set to mark these 24 symbols as being unreliable.
+Of these symbols 24 are audio symbols (one symbol is half an audio sample of 16-bits) and 8 are parity symbols added for error detection and correction purposes.
+Data is entered serially into a register array.
+This array consists of a shift register which accumulates the symbols for parallel processing and a first-in, first-out register (FIFO).